This guide answers frequently asked questions about Health Reimbursement Arrangements (HRA FAQs).

 Being employer-owned, HRA account funds stay with the company if a participant terminates employment.
 However, some employers have retirement HRAs or other provisions that permit the use of the funds for a specific time frame.
 Refer to the SPD for more information.

 Can my HRA link to a debit card?

 Is an HRA health insurance?

-No. HRAs are not health insurance, but they are usually paired with an employer’s health insurance plan (see the Summary Plan Description).
+No. HRAs are not health insurance.
+However, they are usually paired with an employer’s health insurance plan (see the SPD).
 In addition, you cannot pay for health insurance premiums with funds from your HRA.

 Who receives tax benefits from an HRA?

 Do HRA funds roll over?

 Some plans may allow HRA rollover at the end of the plan year.
 Refer to the SPD to learn if your plan allows it.

 DataPath Summit is the cloud-based, ‘everything you could need’ solution for FSA, HRA, and QSEHRA account administration, with streamlined financial processes including benefits debit cards and electronic payments.